-Currently ALERT has three active datasets available to the research community that have developed out of transition tasks supported by DHS.
+Currently ALERT has four active datasets available to the research community that have developed out of transition tasks supported by DHS.
 The datasets which are currently available are related to ALERT’s CT Segmentation Initiative, Reconstruction Initiative, Automated Threat Recognition (ATR) Initiative and ALERT Video Analytics Re-Identification work.
 If you would like to inquire about accessing this data, please complete our Dataset Request Form.

 The purpose of the data we have procured is to provide security-like data to academic researchers, to discover and evaluate the present state-of-the-art, and to stimulate additional communication and research in the algorithm research community.*